SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/workday-source.md

 - An invalid hostname is provided in the token or Activity Logs URL.
 For example, `wd5-impl-services1.workday.com` instead of `wd2-impl-services1.workday.com`.

 To resolve this:
 1. Provide the correct "tenant name" and "hostname".

+#### Error | received sign-on report log time outside time filter window. create a custom sign on report as per the setup instructions
+- Custom sign on report is not created as per the instructions

+To resolve this:
+1. Follow the steps provided [here](/docs/integrations/saas-cloud/workday/#step-15-create-a-custom-sign-on-report) to "Create Custom sign on report" and configure the source accordingly.

 ## FAQ